Akunwa/portfolio2/index.md

 ```
 Park Tree Inventory
 ```
+I mapped the trees and shrubs at my local park using the ArcGIS's Fields Map App, a mobile application which enables real-time spatial data collection.
+I also assesed the accuracy of botanical signage around the park, flagging incorrect signage on the map.
 ![digital map of park assests](assets/img/hayward_park_pics/pic3.png)
 ![digital map of park assests](assets/img/hayward_park_pics/pic1.png)
 ![digital map of park assests](assets/img/hayward_park_pics/pic2.png)

+You can read more about this project <a href=fieldMap.md target="_blank" rel="noreferrer noopener">here</a>

 ## Coding